 Fund balance is reported separately within classifications based on a hierarchy of the constraints placed on the use of those resources.
 The classifications are based on the relative strength of the constraints that control how the specific amounts can be spent.
-The classifications are non-spendable, restricted, and unrestricted, which includes committed, assigned, and unassigned fund balance classifications.
+The classifications are nonspendable, restricted, and unrestricted, which includes committed, assigned, and unassigned fund balance classifications.

 Restricted fund balances are those that have externally imposed restrictions on their usage by creditors, such as through debt covenants, grantors, contributors, or laws and regulations.
-Deficits in fund balance, if any, are reported as unassigned.